wbthomason/packer.nvim/README.md

 - `PackerCompileDone`: Fires after compiling (see [the section on compilation](#compiling-lazy-loaders))

 ## Profiling
-Packer has built in functionality that can allow you to profile the time taking loading your plugins.
+Packer has built in functionality that can allow you to profile the time taken loading your plugins.
 In order to use this functionality you must either enable profiling in your config, or pass in an argument when running packer compile.